Easy Guide to Adding a Cookie Banner to Your Website

 You can place your cookie banner wherever you want, as long as it's visible enough to attract readers' attention and get informed consent.

 All three examples above are powered by Getsitecontrol, which is a tool that lets you add different types of widgets to your website.
-Widgets can be floating contact buttons, email popups, online feedback forms, or… you guessed it – cookie consent banners.
+Widgets can be floating contact buttons, email popups, online feedback forms, or – you guessed it – cookie consent banners.

 Using a simple interface, you'll be able to customize your banner's:

-Including all the examples above, plus more
+• Placement — including all the examples above, plus more

-Including an option to link to your privacy policy
+• Text — including an option to link to your privacy policy

-Both the text and color of your button
+• Button — both the text and color of your button

-To match your site's design
+• Colors — to match your site’s design

-gallery of cookie banner templates
+Getsitecontrol’s cookie consent banner templates

 Selecting a widget template from the Getsitecontrol gallery